vesterheim/vesterheim.github.io/join-give/recognition/valhalla-society/profiles/index.md

   subtitle:      # Defaults to page subtitle
   teaser: See what these planned giving donors have to say about their Vesterheim connections.
 ---
 A planned gift is a great way to ensure the continuation of the outstanding work that is being done at the museum.
 See what these planned giving donors have to say about their Vesterheim connections.
+Vesterheim thanks these Valhalla members for their contributions.

 - [Evy Alsaker](/join-give/recognition/valhalla-society/profiles/alsaker--evy/)
 - [Michael Bovre](/join-give/recognition/valhalla-society/profiles/bovre--michael/)